Current as of: January 17, 2026 - 11:26

 Travel one hour to the entrance of Vintgar Gorge, a narrow chasm carved by the Radovna River.
 A wooden walkway leads us for 1mi (1.6km) between near-vertical walls, where the river funnels into rapids, whirlpools and small cascades.

-After, we continue (20 minutes) to Bled for an afternoon at leisure.
-You may choose to climb to Bled Castle, whose 11th-century fortifications stand on a rock bluff above the lake, or join a boatman rowing a pletna, a traditional flat-bottomed wooden vessel, to the island church famous for its wishing bell.
+After a guided tour, you have free time to explore further.
+You could choose to climb to Bled Castle, whose 11th-century fortifications stand on a rock bluff above the lake, or join a boatman rowing a pletna, a traditional flat-bottomed wooden vessel, to the island church famous for its wishing bell.
+Our tour leader will also offer an optional hike to one of the viewpoints overlooking the lake.

 This evening, we enjoy our farewell dinner – an excellent chance to relive our adventures together and perhaps start planning the next.